onflow/cadence/docs/language.generated.md

     This means events cannot be assigned to variables or used as function parameters.

--   Events can only be emitted from the location in which they are defined.
+-   Events can only be emitted from the location in which they are declared.

 ## [](#transactions)Transactions